 As it often seems to be the case with our graphics cards buying guides, we’re kicking the list off with a (relatively) affordable and compact model from Zotac – the ZOTAC Gaming GeForce RTX 2070 Super Mini.

 On the outside, it looks pretty much like the rest of Zotac’s Mini lineup, featuring a fairly simple dark gray shroud with some sharp angles, and it also comes with a backplate.
 Much like the other Mini models in this price range, it also features dual-fan cooling that allows the card to offer good performance despite its diminutive size, with a solid boost clock of 1770 MHz.

-However, just like most compact graphics cards, this model suffers from the usual drawbacks: high temperatures and high noise generation.
-Granted, the temperatures that the Zotac RTX 2070 Super Mini reaches when under load aren’t as bad as with some other cards, but the fans can get quite loud.
+However, just like most compact graphics cards, this model suffers from the usual shortcomings: high temperatures and high noise generation.
+Granted, the temperatures that the Zotac RTX 2070 Super Mini reaches when under load aren’t as bad as with some other cards, but the fans get quite loud.

 Needless to say, this won’t be your go-to card if you want to get the best performance that you can out of an RTX 2070 Super.
 However, due to its small size, it is a perfect pick if you want to build a compact gaming PC.

 - Good performance